Please update your browser

 Place the “say” block on top of the “repeat” block.

 Click the block stack to run.

-This example uses a “when key pressed” block, but you can use any event you like.
+This example uses a “when this sprite is clicked” block, but you can use any event you like.

 You could run this code when you click the flag or click the sprite.